danhuang0/Algorithm/Floyd's cycle detection algorithm.md

 ![image](https://github.com/idanhuang/DataStructure-and-Algorithm/blob/master/image/floyd's%20cycle%20detection.PNG)

 When slow pointer and fast pointer meet, the distance that slow pointer went through is i = m + a * n + k. <br/>
-Since fast pointer moves at twice the speed, then the distanec fast pointer went through is 2 * i = m + b * n + k. <br/> So i = (b - a) * n.
+Since fast pointer moves at twice the speed, then the distance fast pointer went through is 2 * i = m + b * n + k. <br/> So i = (b - a) * n.
 In other words, when slow pointer and fast pointer meet, the distance that slow pointer went through is an integer multiple of the cycle length (i = k * n).
 Since the distanec between start point and cycle entry is m , we will further know m = p.